elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

 ## MPI Implementation Excerpt

-Note the full implementation is both more general and has additional optimizations.
+Note the full implementation is both more general (e.g. it does not assume the number of ranks equals the width of the graph) and has additional optimizations.

 ```
 void execute_task_graph(Graph g) {